xnappo/VirtualEpisodes/README.md

 Solution:

 - Python script autoVirtual monitors Sonarr calendar for new Netflix and Amazon episode availability and creates placeholder episode files
-- Python script addVirtual uses Sonarr data to creat Netflix and Amazon placeholder episode files
+- Python script addVirtual uses Sonarr data to create Netflix and Amazon placeholder episode files
 - Emby scrapes dummy files and adds to database as with any 'real' file
 - Kodi service.py looks for playing file with 'Netflix' or 'Amazon' in the name and lauches native player